At a glance: Super Tuesday states and delegate counts

 Voting began on Tuesday and will continue for a week.

-Reporting by Ginger Gibson; Editing by Sonya Hepinstall, Richard Pullin and Kim Coghill
+Reporting by Ginger Gibson; Editing by Sonya Hepinstall, Richard Pullin, Kim Coghill and Peter Graff